COS301-SE-2020/Data-Visualization/README.md

 [Profile Page](https://elnapistorius.github.io/my-website/index.html)

-> I am an adaptive software engineer in the making, I like to learn new things.
-I am interested in Artificial Intelligence, in particular Genetic Algorithms.
+> I am currently enrolled at the University of Pretoria, doing a BSc degree in Computer Science.
+> I have a passion for learning new things and being challenged.
+I love nature and spending time outside with my beagle.

 #### What I Did
 * SRS documentations.